Hundreds of thousands of people are expected to visit the Notting Hill Carnival this year - the biggest event of its kind in Europe.

 To find out more about the event, visit the Notting Hill Carnival's website.

 The map below shows the nearest bus stops and stations to the carnival route and viewing areas.

-To create a safe environment during the carnival there will be major road closures around Notting Hill, Ladbroke Grove and Westbourne Park from 02:00 Sunday 28 August until 05:00 Tuesday 30 August.
+There will be major road closures in West London from 02:00 Sunday 27 August until 05:00 Tuesday 29 August.

 If you can, avoid the parts of west London listed below, or allow extra time for your journey.

 07:00 Monday 28 August-05:00 Tuesday 29 August

 An area of west London will be closed for the carnival.
 The road closure boundaries are:

 Because of the closures above, traffic is likely to be slow-moving at: